Gwen Stefani And Blake Shelton Will Reunite On ‘The Voice’ Season 12 Amid Rumored Alicia Keys Feud

 The source claimed days ago that in addition to Keys’ possible feud with Gwen Stefani, she and Blake Shelton had reportedly “had words about this.”

-While there has been no confirmation of a dispute between Gwen Stefani and Alicia Keys, the Radar Online source said that the 47-year-old mother of 3 had already lodged complaints with executives of The Voice about her fellow coach.
+While there has been no confirmation of a dispute between Gwen Stefani and Alicia Keys, the Radar Online source said that the 47-year-old mother-of-three had already lodged complaints with executives of The Voice about her fellow coach.

 “[Gwen Stefani] knows that she has more pull that Alicia does, because she has a super solid relationship with all of the executives on the show,” the insider added.

-Gwen Stefani and Blake Shelton will be starring alongside on another as coaches for the first time since Season 9, but as fans may remember, they were seen on stage during Season 10 as they performed their duet, “Go Ahead and Break My Heart,” which they penned during Season 9.
+Gwen Stefani and Blake Shelton will be starring alongside one another as coaches for the first time since Season 9, but as fans may remember, they were seen on stage during Season 10 as they performed their duet, “Go Ahead and Break My Heart,” which they penned during Season 9.

 To see more of Gwen Stefani and Blake Shelton, tune into The Voice Season 12, which premieres on NBC on Monday, February 27, at 8 p.m.